-The fair value of the investments restricted for Museum purposes held in the UCLA Foundation Endowed Investment Pool totaled \$44,166,761 as of June 30, 2018.
-The Museum's Board of Directors approves the investment policy guidelines and a payout rate annually.
+The fair value of the investments restricted for Museum purposes held in the UCLA Foundation Endowed Investment Pool totaled \$42,973,706 as of June 30, 2019.
+The Museum's board of directors approves the investment policy guidelines and a payout rate annually.
 Investment principal is restricted for the acquisition of works of art for its collections.
-All or any part of the investment income (including the appreciation in fair market value) may be used for the acquisition of works of art or used to fund exhibitions and other programs and also may be used for such other purposes as determined by the unanimous action of the Board of Directors.
-For the year ended June 30, 2018, the restricted investments had interest and dividend income of \$1,761,698 and net realized and unrealized gains of \$2,631,717.
+All or any part of the investment income (including the appreciation in fair market value) may be used for the acquisition of works of art or used to fund exhibitions and other programs and also may be used for such other purposes as determined by the unanimous action of the board of directors.
+For the year ended June 30, 2019, the restricted investments had interest and dividend income of \$1,774,908 and net realized and unrealized loss of \$197,113.